Other sections in Our Departments:

 In his latest article for The Conversation, Dr Ben Kerrane (Marketing) says there’s hope for shared parental leave yet, after a new 'Equal Lives' report from Business in the Community reveals younger parents are buying in to parental equality.

-Dr Beatriz Rodriguez Garcia of the Department of Marketing recently received an award for the best Developmental paper in the Organisational Studies Track at the British Academy of Management Conference in Bristol.
+Dr Beatriz Rodriguez Garcia of the Department of Marketing and Dr Marian Iszatt-White of the Department of Entrepreneurship and Strategy recently received awards for the best Developmental papers at the British Academy of Management Conference in Bristol.

 In this article for The Conversation, Dr Emre Tarim (Marketing) discusses Turkey’s lira crisis and what Erdoğan’s may do next as Turkey looks for new allies.

 In this piece for The Conversation, Dr Sandra Awanis (Marketing) talks about the 'good side' of materialism, and how businesses and policymakers could use it to benefit wider society.